swiftly-solution/documentation/docgen/output/events/gameevents/oncsprerestart.md

 ---

 # OnCsPreRestart
-This event is triggered when cs_pre_restart is triggered
+This event is triggered when cs_pre_restart is triggered.
 ::: tabs
 @tab Lua
 ```lua